 Call them floppers, but ignore the reality.
 Sports Illustrated ran an informal player poll in April – just two months ago – asking for the NBA’s biggest floppers.
 More than a third of the league’s current players, 152 in total, were polled.
 Among the top 15 players named as floppers were Manu Ginobili, Derek Fisher, J.J.
 Barea, Kobe Bryant, and Paul Pierce.
 Not a single current Heat player made the list.

 Call them whiners, but ignore the reality.
 Sports Illustrated ran an article at the start of the season devoted to the league’s most notorious whiners, in response to the league’s new crackdown on complaining.
 Nearly every major superstar made the top 15.
-The list includes Kobe Bryant, Tim Duncan, LeBron James, Paul Pierce, Ray Allen, Manu Ginobili, Carmelo Anthony, Dwight Howard, Amare Stoudemire, Steve Nash, and Dirk Nowitzki, among others.
+The list includes Kobe Bryant, Tim Duncan, Paul Pierce, Manu Ginobili, Carmelo Anthony, Dwight Howard, Amare Stoudemire, Steve Nash, and Dirk Nowitzki, among others.
 The fact of the matter is that everybody whines.
 The Heatles are no different.

 Call them thugs, but ignore the reality.
 Not a single current Heat player has ever received any notoriety for dirty play prior to this, perception-altered-by-hate, season.
 Among the teams commonly associated with such behavior are the Celtics (Kevin Garnett’s swinging elbows and trash talking, Paul Pierce’s chronic jersey pulling and newfound affinity for head-butting, Rajon Rondo’s player-into-scorer’s-table launching) and Lakers (Ron Artest’s exceedingly violent behavior, Kobe Bryant’s notorious cheap shots, Andrew Bynum’s vicious forearms, and even Lamar Odom’s recent frustration-induced rage).
-It just so happens that these are nonetheless the league’s two most popular teams.
+It just so happens that these are nonetheless the league’s two most-watched teams.

 Ignore the fact that Wade is nice, James is fun, Bosh is sincere, the team is a family, and the way they play the game is so damn selfless.